 - Choose the appropriate band for each exercise.

 Ideally, you will have bands of different tension levels.
 This enables you to select the best level of tension for the exercise you are doing.
-It’s possible to do various exercises with one tension level by self-adjusting the level of tension.
+It’s possible to do various exercises at one tension level by self-adjusting the tension.

 - Hold one end of the band in one hand and the other end in your other hand